What It’s Like To Proofread Romance Novels

 How You Can Start Proofreading Romance Novels

 Can you proofread romance novels, too?
 With the proper training and guidance, you definitely can.
 I think it’d be great if more people did.
 You can do it full time as a freelance proofreader or as a side hustle.
+To see if proofreading is the right fit for you, you can take my free Proofreading 101 course to get started.

 And if you can proofread romance books, you can definitely work on other genres, as well.
 If you want to learn even more about proofreading books, I’ve got a workshop webinar coming up on how to proofread blog posts and books.
 You can enroll and save your spot in the box below.